theopmw/Top-Spots-London/TESTING.md

     });
 ```

-This was done in order to avoid defining a function to just immediately call it, defining the outer function was not neccesarry to gain the functionality required amd was just wasted code.
+This was done in order to avoid defining a function to just immediately call it, defining the outer function was not neccesary to gain the functionality required and was just wasted code.